scignscape/ntxh/documents/markdown/bk/samples.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(page 53)
 We should look for the wine that John recommended last summer.
 I have to shout because the cars are making a lot of noise outside.
-Warren presented more detailed policy proposals than Sanders, at each of the debates, .
+Warren presented more detailed policy proposals than Sanders, at each of the debates where they were both onstage.

 #
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(page 54)